-In the event that Revenues to be received under the Issue L Resolution are insufficient to pay when due the Principal Installments of and interest on the Issue L Bonds, the Issue L Resolution authorizes and, under certain circumstances, requires, the Trustee to declare an Event of Default and accelerate the payment of the Issue L Bonds, including the Series 2018 Bonds.
+In the event that Revenues to be received under the Issue L Resolution are insufficient to pay when due the Principal Installments of and interest on the Issue L Bonds, the Issue L Resolution authorizes and, under certain circumstances, requires, the Trustee to declare an Event of Default and accelerate the payment of the Issue L Bonds, including the Series 2019 Bonds.

 If an Event of Default occurs under the Issue L Resolution, subject to the rights of Bondholders, the Trustee is authorized to sell the Issue L Loans pledged thereunder.
-There can be no assurance, however, that the Trustee would be able to find a purchaser for such Issue L Loans in a timely manner or that the proceeds of any such sale, together with amounts then available in the Funds and accounts established under the Issue L Resolution, would be sufficient to pay Principal Installments of and interest on the Issue L Bonds, including the Series 2018 Bonds, then Outstanding and accrued interest thereon and to pay Program Expenses and Subordinated Program Expenses (if any).
+There can be no assurance, however, that the Trustee would be able to find a purchaser for such Issue L Loans in a timely manner or that the proceeds of any such sale, together with amounts then available in the Funds and accounts established under the Issue L Resolution, would be sufficient to pay Principal Installments of and interest on the Issue L Bonds, including the Series 2019 Bonds, then Outstanding and accrued interest thereon and to pay Program Expenses and Subordinated Program Expenses (if any).
 There is currently no established public market for alternative education loans and there can be no assurance that one will develop in the future.
-Claims on Subordinate Issue L Bonds, including the Subordinate 2018C Bonds, are paid only after claims on Senior Issue L Bonds, including the Senior 2018A Bonds and the Senior 2018B Bonds, and any Senior Subordinate Issue L Bonds on and after an Event of Default.
+Claims on Subordinate Issue L Bonds, including the Senior 2018A Bonds, the Senior 2018B Bonds, the Senior 2019A Bonds and the Senior 2019B Bonds, and any Senior Subordinate Issue L Bonds on and after an Event of Default.

 The remedies available to owners of the Issue L Bonds upon an Event of Default under the Issue L Resolution are dependent upon regulatory and judicial actions which often are subject to discretion and delay.
 Under existing constitutional and statutory law and judicial decisions, the remedies specified by the Issue L Resolution and such other documents may not be readily available or may be limited.
-The various legal opinions to be delivered concurrently with the issuance of the Series 2018 Bonds will be qualified, as to the enforceability of the various legal instruments and by limitations imposed by bankruptcy, reorganization, insolvency or other similar laws affecting the rights of creditors generally.
-Holders of the Senior Issue L Bonds, including the Senior 2018A Bonds and the Senior 2018B Bonds, can direct exercise of remedies after an Event of Default without participation of Bondholders of any Senior Subordinate Issue L Bonds or the Subordinate Issue L Bonds, including the Subordinate 2018C Bonds.
+The various legal opinions to be delivered concurrently with the issuance of the Series 2019 Bonds will be qualified, as to the enforceability of the various legal instruments and by limitations imposed by bankruptcy, reorganization, insolvency or other similar laws affecting the rights of creditors generally.
+Holders of the Senior Issue L Bonds, including the Senior 2018A Bonds, the Senior 2018B Bonds, the Senior 2019A Bonds and the Senior 2019B Bonds, can direct exercise of remedies after an Event of Default without participation of Bondholders of any Senior Subordinate Issue L Bonds or the Subordinate Issue L Bonds, including the Subordinate 2019C Bonds.